Yesterday we took a look at a selection of great books for learning landscape photography, today we talk tripods.

 Noone ever said Gitzos were cheap, but you get what you pay for.
 Anyone whose ever owned one will tell you that Gitzo tripods are the best tripods on the market.
 Period.
 They’re rock solid, incredibly well built, lightweight and get the job done every single time.

-I realize that many people will balk at spending $500 on a tripod, but how much did you spend on your DLSR camera?
-How much on your good quality lens?
+I realize that many people will balk at spending over $500 on a tripod, but how much did you spend on your high megapixel camera?
+How much on your really good lenses?
 If you’re serious about landscape photography, then a good tripod is an absolute necessity and well worth the money you spend on it.
 And if you sell you work, you could easily pay for it with one or two sales of that fantastic image that happens to be tack sharp because you used an exceptionally sturdy tripod.

 The Ferrari of tripods, the Gitzo carbon fiber Mountaineer is the tripod that sets the standard for performance and quality.
 With exceptional strength to weight ratio, this tripod offers maximum rigidity, vibration absorption and lightweight.
 It weighs less than 3 lbs, closes down to 16″, extends to 53″ and will support 26 lbs of camera equipment.